PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Old/Datalab_00_SDG_Indicators.md

 ---
 # Datalab 00: SDG indicators

 We start with a short introduction to formulating a problem statement based on the given domain(s) of your SDG indicator(s).
 Subsequently, we will focus on putting our new knowledge into practice by forming a research question.
-Then, we will use both to create an introduction component for your data-lab project: the Power BI Dashboard.
+Then, we will use both to create an introduction component for your data-lab project: the conference poster.

 ## Learning Objectives
 Enable you to: